Farm63/Soneium/README.md

 ⬇️ How to claim your OG Badge

-🖥 Complete 45 txns on Soneium ( Why 45?
-Because Soneium launched on 14th Jan and drop participation closes on 27th Feb - 45 days )
+🖥 Complete 45 txns on Soneium
 🗓 Before February 27th, 2025

 ✨ That's it – No claim required!
 Your soulbound badge will be sent directly to your wallet on February 28th, 2025.